+.Some parents really want to track all the details about sleep, feedings and diapers of a new baby.
 When I started my new life with a newborn, a life in which I saw 2 am with more regularity than ever before, it was with a fresh notebook by my bedside, in which my husband and I religiously wrote down what time Baby Julian ate, produced stool, and slept.
-I thought the pediatrician would be so impressed when we brought it with us to his next check up a few days later, but she did not seem interested in reading about every minute of our newborn’s life, as measured by biological functions.
-Hmm.
+Nowadays, the there are so many great tools for a Baby Feeding and Diaper Tracker (although I still love my notebook)

 Sleep deprivation and sleep itself both make keeping track of time challenging.
 When our baby was old enough to begin consolidating some sleep but we were unsure if there were any patterns (because, what time was that? were we up for an hour or was that 10 minutes, it’s all the same) we went back to the trusty notebook, believing that if we wrote down what was happening, we could make some sense out of it.

 For me, the one who was at home with the baby during “naps”, they always seemed like 20 minutes, so it was helpful to have logged the start time for a reality check.
 Woman, you’ve been surfing the Internet for 90 minutes.
 Whoops.

 Whether you like a notebook, a spreadsheet template (we have a printable baby tracker you can use), or an app on your phone, here are some tools of the trade, some of which are brand-new to the market.

 Lay your baby down to change him and push a button to capture his weight at the same time.
 This gets stored and displayed in the free Hatch Baby activity tracker. (which can be used without the smart changing pad, too) Parents can compare their baby’s growth to data from the World Health Organization, instantly.
 Use the app to log diapers, slee, and feeding.